 Union members ratify USPS cost-cutting wage deal

+The world’s largest postal union has ratified a new 4.5-year collective bargaining agreement with the US Postal Service.
 Almost three times as many members of the American Postal Workers Union were in favour of the labour deal as against, despite pressure from some quarters to vote against the contract – not least from past APWU president William Burrus.

 More than 50% of the APWU membership returned their postal ballots by yesterday’s deadline, with counting today revealing 69,451 in favour and 22,351 against.